dylanlammert/odin-recipees/README.md

-Odin-recipes is a project that showcases what I know about html
+# Odin-recipes

+### 💁Description
-- It is a super simple project using links, lists, and pages
+- It is a super simple project using links, lists, and pages to practice HTML